CaptainRich/Note-Taker/README.md

 6) When I click on the Write icon in the navigation at the top of the page then I am presented with empty fields to enter a new note title and the note’s text in the right-hand column.

+## Technologies Used

+* Node.js
+* Express.js
+* objects
+* JSON
+* npm

 ## Deployment Link
 This application is deployed on Heroku.
-The Heroku link is: https://stark-coast-92698.herokuapp.com/
+The Heroku link is: https://notetaker-ay.herokuapp.com/

 ## Note-Taker Logic